vian-ai/Pocket-ACNH/README.md

 # Pocket ACNH
-An Animal Crossing New Horizons search engine built id React.js designed to search for villagers and view simple facts about them.
+An Animal Crossing New Horizons search engine built in React.js designed to search for villagers and view simple facts about them.

 ## Get Started
 1. Install dependencies